(UPDATE at 9:45 a.m. PDT, September 10, 2012)

 The weather predicted for the fire area is very consistent all the way through Thursday, with 90 degrees each day, relative humidities in the mid-teens, and less than a 10 percent chance of rain.
 The winds during the day will be out of the southwest at 8 to 10 mph, except for Sunday afternoon when they will be about 13 mph.
 The actual weather conditions can be monitored at the nearby Smith Peak weather station.

 This forecast is not extreme fire weather, but it is conducive to continued fire spread, and is enough to make it very difficult for firefighters to make a lot of progress, especially considering how large the fire is and their difficulty in obtaining all of the firefighting resources they need.

 No federal air tankers on the first day

 Speaking of a shortage of resources, during the first burning period when the fire was only on the Stanislaus National Forest, there were no federal air tankers or helicopters on the fire, just four CAL FIRE S2 air tankers and two CAL FIRE helicopters.
-The only federal aircraft was an Air Supervision Module.
+The only federal aircraft was an Aerial Supervision Module.
 Since then there have been federally contracted P2V air tankers and more CAL FIRE S2s working the fire, in addition to the heavily promoted military MAFFS air tankers and the DC-10.

 With more than 50 large uncontained fires in the western United States and only 11 federal contracted air tankers (and another 9 temporarily borrowed from the military and the Canadian government), it’s no wonder that a new developing fire did not receive any federal air tankers.
 In 2002 there were 44 large air tankers on federal exclusive use contracts.